beemesh/beemesh.io/README.md

 BeeMesh prioritises connectivity and dissolves clustering in its present form.
 Removing the infrastructure clustering eliminates the scaling limits.
 This favours today's service and data-centric security concepts, life cycle and reduces the administrative efforts.

-The underlyings naturally prefer participiants beeing alive for longer over newer entrants.
-Ranking the peer to peer mesh over clustering removes pile up complexity.
-BeeMesh is designed for massive scale-out and long-lasting processing and functions in mind.
+A Kademlia based DHT peer to peer mesh has been alive since 2005.
+Measurements from the year 2013 show a volume of 10 to 25 million subscribers with a daily volatility of around 10 million.
+The peer to peer mesh naturally prefers participiants beeing alive for longer over newer entrants.

-Clustering is required solely by stateful workload.
-As such, the problem context shrinks and becomes disposable.
-The whole architecture encourages stateless zero trust based microservices.
+Upranking the peer to peer mesh over infrastructure state management enables a massive scale-out of stateless based long-lasting processing and functions.
+Statefullness is solely required by stateful workload.
+As such, the problem context shrinks to a transient state machine exactly matching the workload lifecycle.

 ## Policies
 Peer to peer mesh policies allows you to make long-lasting processing or functions act as a resilient system through controlling how they communicate with each other as well as with external services.